Glass-bottom deck opens atop China's 'horizontal skyscraper'

 (CNN) — It's easy to see why "The Crystal" is one of the most highly anticipated new attractions in China.

 Designed by Moshe Safdie, the mastermind behind Singapore's awe-inspiring Changi Jewel, the 250-meter-tall sky bridge is the highest of its kind.
-Dubbed a horizontal skyscraper, it stretches 350 meters across six of the eight skyscrapers that make up Raffles City Chongqing, a multi-use riverside complex in the southwest China megacity.
+Dubbed a horizontal skyscraper, it stretches 350 meters across four of the eight skyscrapers that make up Raffles City Chongqing, a multi-use riverside complex in the southwest China megacity.
+Aerial walkways also connect it to two more skyscrapers.

 The Crystal recently unveiled its first attraction to the public: The Exploration Deck.